Marilyn Hall Patel: Federal judicial service

 Patel was nominated by President Jimmy Carter on May 9, 1980, to the United States District Court for the Northern District of California, to a new seat authorized by 71 Stat.
-586. She was confirmed by the United States Senate on June 26, 1980, and received her commission on June 30, 1980.
+586 following the certification of Lloyd Hudson Burke as disabled.
+She was confirmed by the United States Senate on June 26, 1980, and received her commission on June 30, 1980.
 She served as Chief Judge from 1997 to 2004.
 Patel was both the first female judge and first female Chief Judge of the district.
 She assumed senior status on October 30, 2009.
 She retired on September 30, 2012.

-Personal
+Personal life

 In 1966 Patel married Indian-American banker Magan C. Patel.
 The couple have two sons.
 Patel won the California Women Lawyers' Rose Bird Memorial Award in 2003.